PrithivirajDamodaran/Styleformer/README.md

 [Formal]  I have a feeling that he is attracted to you.
 ----------------------------------------------------------------------------------------------------
 [Informal]  OMG!
 It's finger-lickin' good.
-[Formal]  Yes.
-It is incredibly good.
+[Formal]  It is so good, it is delicious.
 ----------------------------------------------------------------------------------------------------
 ```